You’ve got questions, we’ve got answers.

 - The MAE pre-registration presentation can be found here: MAE-Preregistration-Presentation

-- Instructions for MAE pre-registration advising for new MAE CODA students can be found here: MAE-Preregistration-Form-New
+- Instructions for MAE pre-registration advising for new MAE CODA and transfer students can be found here: MAE-Preregistration-Form-New

 - Instructions for MAE pre-registration advising for EFY and continuing students can be found here: MAE-Preregistration-Form-EFYandCont

 I missed the regular pre-registration advising period.
 How do I get advised now?